Pablo Astilla: Philippine–American War

-On August 6, 1900, General Juan Cailles wrote a correspondence to Pablo Astilla, requesting him to join forces and launch a coordinated attack against the advancing American troops in Laguna.
+On August 6, 1900, General Juan Cailles wrote a correspondence to Pablo Astilla, requesting him to join forces and launch a coordinated attack against the advancing American forces in Laguna.
+He also requested several thousand Mauser cartridges and indicated that a representative of Lieutenant Colonel Fidel Angeles of Cailles's brigade would present himself to Astilla concerning the request.
+The correspondence provides contemporary evidence of Astilla's recognized political-military authority and his role in coordinating military supplies with other revolutionary forces.
 Responding to this call, on September 14, 1900, Astilla led the Infanta column into Mabitac, where he joined forces with Cailles.
-On September 17, 1900, their combined forces—along with the Baybay column— engaged and defeated the invading American troops commanded by Colonel Benjamin F. Cheatham, Jr. in the Battle of Mabitac.
+On September 17, 1900, their combined forces—along with the Baybay column— engaged and defeated the American forces commanded by Colonel Benjamin F. Cheatham, Jr. in the Battle of Mabitac.